merge two lists in c#, merge two sorted lists in c#, join two lists in c#, concatenate two lists in c#, combine two lists in c#

 In intermediate-level interviews, candidates are frequently asked to ‘combine‘, ‘merge‘, ‘join‘, or ‘concatenatetwo lists in C# programming.
 Alternatively, interviewers might rephrase the query to ‘merge two sorted lists in C#‘.
-Regardless of the exact wording, the expected response remains consistent. or if you have other interview questions follow us in Quora and ask any programing questions you want.
+Regardless of the exact wording, the expected response remains consistent.

 Understand Question Merge Two Lists